 In the far northern suburbs of Chicago, a Seth Raynor masterpiece lies in the sleepy town of Lake Bluff, Illinois.
 No golf course is more near and dear to my heart than Shoreacres.
-My grandfather, an instrumental figure in my love of the game, was a long-time member and would take me out to play the course a few times every year during my childhood.
+Growing up in Lake Bluff, I would occasionally stumble across the opportunity to play or walk Shoreacres.
 These rounds were the highlight of my summer, from a young age I knew there was something special about Shoreacres.
 It would take me years to figure what that it factor was.
 What makes Shoreacres special is its routing, in other words, the manner in which the course is laid out over the ground.
 It is the foundation of the brilliance of Shoreacres and makes for a beautiful walk, and a fun and varied test of golf.

 The routing does have its detractors, specifically those who question Raynor’s decision to bypass putting golf holes on Lake Michigan frontage.
 It’s a parcel few modern architects would pass on, but Raynor knew the best ground for golf laid inland, away from the water.
 Like most of Chicago, the ground at Shoreacres is very flat.
 The site’s greatest asset is the dramatic ravine that winds through the property.
 Raynor used the ravine in a variety of ways throughout the course to create some of the best holes in the world.
 On the five holes that don’t interact with the ravines, Raynor wisely placed his boldest greens and design features.